-In the past week, the seven-day moving average for RSV notification rates increased or remained stable in all regions, except the Great Southern and Midwest regions where rates increased (Figure 12).
+In the past week, the seven-day moving average for RSV notification rates increased in all regions, except for the Wheatbelt, Great Southern and Metropolitan regions where the rates decreased or remained stable (Figure 12).

 Figure 12.
 7-day moving average of RSV notification rates per 100,000 people by health region, WA, 2024 YTD